 Yes.
+The contingency trigger is based on revenue, which is an observable index calculated solely by reference to the entity's operations.
+In addition, the number of shares to be delivered are fixed.
 The arrangement would be considered indexed to the entity's own stock under ASC 815-40-15, which means equity classification is not precluded.
-The contingency trigger is based on revenue, which is an observable index calculated solely by reference to the entity's operations.